Climate change involves natural and man-made changes to weather patterns that occur over millions of years or over multiple decades.

 Climate Change in California Overview

 Facts and figures for the potential impact of climate change continue to be unveiled.
-Recent reports by the California EPA and the CEC and CNRA have concluded:
+Recent reports by the California Environmental Protection Agency, California Energy Commission and California Natural Resources Agency have concluded:

 - Precipitation patterns are changing, with more rain, less snow and shrinking glaciers in the Sierra Nevada (the primary source of much of California’s fresh water supplies)

-- Less snowpack and earlier springtime melting is reducing hydropower capacity
+- Less snowpack and earlier springtime melting are reducing hydropower capacity

 - The Sacramento San Joaquin Delta—California’s water hub—is sinking, putting levees at risk for failure and cities such as Sacramento at risk for flooding

-- Rising sea levels will also worsen coastal flooding and possibly swamp key infrastructure such as airports and ports
+- Rising sea levels will also worsen coastal flooding and push more salty ocean water into coastal groundwater aquifers and possibly swamp key infrastructure such as airports and ports

 - Dry weather will lead to more tree deaths and altered vegetation patterns, with some plants moving to higher ground